Find Affordable College Courses

 Full History at Clemson University Report

 You’ll be in good company if you decide to attend Coastal Carolina University.
 It ranked #3 on our 2023 Most Popular History Bachelor’s Degree Schools in South Carolina list.
-Located in the small city of Conway, Coastal Carolina University is a public school with a fairly large student population.
+Located in the small city of Conway, Coastal Carolina University is a public college with a large student population.

 About 41% of the students majoring in history at the school are women while 59% are male.